Have you ever asked yourself what are the problems of money?

 And the answer might astound you!!

-When I calculated our personal buying power, it could purchase a house. #truefact
+When I calculated our personal buying power, it could purchase a small house. #truefact

 Just because you have the opportunity to buy using credit, it doesn’t mean that is a great decision to go into debt.
 (Cash is always king.)

 The lenders are great with numbers to figure out the MAXIMUM AMOUNT they can loan you.
 They don’t take into account what you are actually ABLE TO PAY BACK.